-Impact of supervision, laws and regulations
+Impact of supervision, laws and regulations and juridification of society

-Due to growing political and regulatory pressure, there is a risk that:
+Due to growing regulatory pressure, there is a risk that:

-- a.s.r.'s reputation will suffer if new requirements are not complied with in time; - Available resources will largely be utilised to align the organisation with new legislation, leaving fewer resources to spend on core customer processes; - Processes will become less efficient and pressure on the workforce will increase; - a.s.r. will have administrative fines or sanctions imposed on it for failure to comply with requirements (on time).
+- a.s.r. health supplementary's reputation will suffer if new requirements are not complied with in time; - Available resources will largely be utilised to align the organisation with new legislation, leaving fewer resources to spend on core customer processes; - Processes will become less efficient and pressure on the workforce will increase; - a.s.r. health supplementary will have administrative fines or sanctions imposed on it for failure to comply with requirements (on time); - Regulatory solvency position and/or performance change due to changes in regulations and supervision, such as IFRS 9/17, Solvency II.

-a.s.r. constantly monitors changing laws and regulations and assesses their impact and the corresponding actions required (in conjunction with Compliance and Legal).
-The availability of capacity is also continuously monitored to ensure that there are sufficient resources to process all regulations in a timely manner. a.s.r. has a multidisciplinary legislation and regulation committee to help the various businesses signal and adopt legislative amendments in good time.
-The committee reports to the NFRC.
+a.s.r. health supplementary constantly monitors changing laws and regulations and assesses their impact and the corresponding actions required.
+The availability of capacity is also continuously monitored to ensure that there are sufficient resources to process all regulations in a timely manner.

-Customer Due Diligence (CDD) risk (including Anti-Money Laundering) remains relevant for a.s.r. in order to guarantee sound and controlled business operations.
-To mitigate the risks of non-compliance relating to CDD, a.s.r. is centralising its CDD screening and tooling.
-The central CDD desk consisting of Compliance, Investigations and Legal plays a key role to ensure a consistent screening approach within a.s.r.
-The CDD desk also functions as an expertise centre.
+CDD risk (including Anti-Money Laundering) remains relevant for a.s.r. health supplementary in order to guarantee sound and controlled business operations.
+To mitigate the risks of non-compliance relating to CDD, a.s.r. health supplementary works for its CDD screening and tooling together with a.s.r. central CDD desk consisting of Compliance, Investigations, Legal in ensuring a consistent screening approach within a.s.r. health.
+The central CDD desk also functions as an expertise centre.